Albuquerque Monthly Meeting of the Religious Society of Friends (Quakers)

 FGC Institutional Assessment Executive Summary

-"I mark my calendar now by the weekly Worship for White Friends Confronting Racism group.
-It is a space in which I feel utterly safe in considering issues of internalized racism, experiences as a white person in bringing anti-racism consciousness and work to my meeting, and growing in my understanding of the spiritual aspects of this work.
-Breakout groups add to the opportunities for fellowship and mutual support.
+From an AMM regular participant: "I mark my calendar now by the weekly Worship for White Friends Confronting Racism group.
+It is a space in which I can consider issues of internalized racism, experiences as a white person in bringing anti-racism consciousness and work to my meeting, and growth in my understanding of the spiritual aspects of this work.
 I find it discouraging that the number of attendees is small -- with this offering extending to Quakers across the country.
 It begs the question as to where is everyone else?
 As one participant said, "We have to find ways to talk with other white people about race!"
 Join us!"

 The National Museum of African American History and Culture, part of the Smithsonian Institution in Washington, D.C., has produced extensive learning modules for any level or type of interest in anti-racist training.
 This website is another very rich resource for self-guided learning.